AndyButland/UmbracoMapper/ReadMe.md

 	- Fixed bug with coalescing of property values
 - 1.4.4
 	- Added option to map only custom or only native properties
+- 1.4.5
+	- Added ability to provide a StringValueFormatter function to a property mapping, to transform the mapped value

 ## Credits

 Thanks to Ali Taheri and Neil Cumpstey at [Zone](http://www.thisiszone.com) for code, reviews and testing.